arushi-08/Kafka-python-client/README.md

 # Confluent Kafka Python Client Wrapper for Python

-This is a lightweight Python library which lets you enqueue and execute jobs asynchronously using [Apache Kafka](https://kafka.apache.org/).
+This is a lightweight Python library which lets you push and execute jobs asynchronously using [Apache Kafka](https://kafka.apache.org/).
 It uses [confluent-kafka-python](https://docs.confluent.io/platform/current/clients/confluent-kafka-python/html/index.html) under the hood.